botesjuan/BasicDropBox/README.md

 Let me know if you need further assistance!

 ----

 # Install Python Script as Service

 >Automatically run your Python program at boot on your Raspberry Pi running Kali Linux, setting it up using systemd.
+>Confirm prerequisite of `python3-rpi.gpio` is installed before starting python service.

 ## Step 1: Create a Service File for systemd

 >Create a new service file for your Python program:

 ```bash